StealthChesnut/HA-FoxESS-Modbus/README.md

 ⚠️Requires additional hardware (RS485 to USB or a WIFI/LAN RS485 converter) and basic electronics competencies required to connect the two additional wires for the RS485 interface to the inverters com connector.⚠️
 <hr>
 Warning: The structure and meaning of the data fields have been guessed, not drawn from official documentation.
-There may be errors - Use this at your own risk.
+There may be errors - Use this at your own risk.<br>

 The aim of this project is to enable the full use of the Energy dashboard in Home Assistant.
 The current status is most of this is functional, but there are a couple of todos:
 * Find register and set up Utility Meter for Grid Consumption